2018–19 Indiana Hoosiers men's basketball team

 The 2018–19 Indiana Hoosiers men's basketball team represented Indiana University in the 2018–19 NCAA Division I men's basketball season.
-Their head coach was Archie Miller, his second year as Indiana head coach.
+Their head coach was Archie Miller, in his second year as Indiana head coach.
 The team played its home games at Simon Skjodt Assembly Hall in Bloomington, Indiana, as a member of the Big Ten Conference.
 The season officially kicked off with its annual event, Hoosier Hysteria, on September 29, 2018.

-Despite getting off to a strong start of 12–2, which included 3 conference wins, IU struggled mightily down the backstretch of the season.
-Riddled with injuries and the inability to shoot, the Hoosiers lost 12 of 13 games before turning things around and finishing the regular season with a 4-game winning streak.
-Having put themselves back into the conversation for making the NCAA Tournament for the first time in 3 years, the Hoosiers looked to knock off Ohio State in the Big Ten tournament.
+Despite getting off to a strong start of 12–2, which included three conference wins, IU struggled mightily down the backstretch of the season.
+Riddled with injuries and the inability to shoot, the Hoosiers lost 12 of 13 games before turning things around and finishing the regular season with a four-game winning streak.
+Having put themselves back into the conversation for making the NCAA Tournament for the first time in three years, the Hoosiers looked to knock off Ohio State in the Big Ten tournament.
 With a win, many bracketologists had IU safely in the field.
 However, the Hoosiers fell short and lost to Ohio State, 79–75.
-IU was deemed one of the Last Four Out in the NCAA Tournament, so they earned 1-seed in the NIT, where they advanced to the Quarterfinals before losing to Wichita State, 73–63.
-Thus, the Hoosiers 119th season ended with an overall record of 19–16 and 8–12 in the Big Ten.
+IU was deemed one of the Last Four Out in the NCAA Tournament, so they earned 1-seed in the NIT, where they advanced to the quarterfinals before losing to Wichita State, 73–63.
+Thus, the Hoosiers' 119th season ended with an overall record of 19–16 and 8–12 in the Big Ten.